Kunal Verma & Puja Banerjee Get Engaged;Adaa Khan, Anita Hassanandani, Shashank Vyas & Others Attend

 Puja & Kunal

-Puja and Kunal have been in relationship for around nine years.
+Puja and Kunal have been in a relationship for around nine years.
 The actress also revealed that it was she who proposed Kunal.
 (In Pic: Shashank Vyas and Puja)